About

 Ryan McDonald, Countertenor

 Originally from Ktaqmkuk (Newfoundland), and the ancestral homelands of the Beothuk, Mi’kmaq, Innu & Inuit (Labrador), Ryan McDonald is a multifaceted performer and artist currently residing and performing in Tkaron:to (Toronto).
-An award winner from the Metropolitan Opera National Council Auditions, this season saw Ryan appear as a soloist in concert with the Toronto Symphony Orchestra, Newfoundland Symphony Orchestra, Theatre of Early Music, Nota Bene Players, Cellar Singers, Elora Festival Singers & Symphony in the Barn.
-Operatic highlights this season include Sorceress in Purcell's Dido and Aeneas, Male Soprano/ Victim A in Du Yun’s Angel’s Bone and Miles in Britten’s Turn of The Screw.
+An award winner from the Metropolitan Opera Laffont Competition, Ryan has appeared as a soloist in concert with the Toronto Symphony Orchestra, Newfoundland Symphony Orchestra, Theatre of Early Music, Nota Bene Players, Cellar Singers, Elora Festival Singers & Symphony in the Barn.
+Operatic highlights this past season include Sorceress in Purcell's Dido and Aeneas, Male Soprano/ Victim A in Du Yun’s Angel’s Bone and Miles in Britten’s Turn of The Screw.

 “Ryan McDonald, a young Newfoundland and Labrador countertenor made a particularly favourable impression as Spirit.
 McDonald has a voice of luminous, fresh colour, combined with natural musicality and an exciting sense of narrative drama.”